lukewarmCoder/Photos49-Android-App/README.md

 2. Click on the green **Run** button.
 3. The app will install and display on the selected device.

-**Note for lighter colored photos:** Each photo card has a three-dot menu in the top right corner for interactions.
+**Note:** Each photo card has a white, three-dot menu in the top right corner for interactions.
 On light photos, it may be hard to see, but it’s still there.

 If you have any issues running the application, please reach out to us.